 - 1 cup canned crushed tomatoes

 - 3/4 cup dry red wine (Note 2)

 - 1/3 cup each: diced carrots, celery, and onions (Note 3)

 - 1 tablespoon butter

 - 1/2 tablespoon olive oil

-- 1 teaspoon unsweetened cocoa powder
+- 1 teaspoon unsweetened cocoa powder (Note 4)

-- freshly ground sea salt and black pepper
+- salt and ground black pepper

-- finely chopped fresh parsley for garnish
+- chopped fresh parsley, for garnish

 - Prepare Lamb: Pat lamb shanks dry with paper towels.
 Generously season all sides with salt and pepper.